Burnout Risk Index

 And, employees are being forced to make undignified sacrifices to get their tasks over the line.

 But, knowing the actual time spent on work is tricky if you don’t have accurate ways to track it.
-That’s because you need data from the hours spent on past projects, to help teams predict how long future projects will take (and by default, create manageable deadlines).
+That’s because you need data from the hours spent on past projects to help teams predict how long future projects will take (and by default, set manageable deadlines).

 A closer look into tough deadlines and skipping meals from Aron Snowsill 👇